ogdenpm/versionTools/README.md

 srcDir,dir[,suffix]

+Where

-Where type immediate parent directory name of the file to copy dir is the directory to install to, with a leading + replaced by installRoot.
-Suffix is inserted into the installed filename just before the .exe extension
+**srcDir** is the name compared with the  immediate parent directory name of file_with_path.
+If this matches the line is processed

+**dir** is the name of directory to install to, with a leading + replaced by installRoot.

-All lines where srcDir matches the input file's immediate directory name are processed
+**suffix** is inserted into the installed filename just before the .exe extension,  with a $d replaced by the local date in yyyymmdd format and $t replaced by the local time in hhmmss format

 **Example** with install.cfg in the current directory containing the lines x86-Release,+prebuilt